-1. Shut down the lights and engine.
-See Shutting Down the Unit.

-- 2. If the trailer is going to be moved, it is recommended that the mast is turned so the lights face toward the back of the unit.
-To rotate the mast: - a.
-Loosen the mast rotation knob. - b.
-Rotate the mast until the white arrows are aligned and the metal stop tabs are touching.
+- 1. Shut down the lights and engine.
+See Shutting Down the Unit. - If the unit is going to be moved, it is recommended that the mast is turned so the lights face the rear of the unit.
+To rotate the mast: - Loosen the mast rotation knob. - b.
+Rotate the mast until the white arrows are aligned and the metal stop tabs are touching. - c.
+Tighten the mast rotation knob. - Turn upper mast winch handle counterclockwise to collapse the mast to its lowest position.
+Verify the coiled electrical cord does not get caught in, or pinched by, the mast while it is being lowered.